 SoFi offers borrower-friendly benefits rarely seen among student loan lenders.
 Perks include cash back for strong grades, a loyalty discount on future loans, and cosigner release after just 12 months.
 With flexible terms and competitive rates, SoFi is a standout option for students seeking long-term value.

-Why apply for a student loan with a cosigner?
+Why should you apply for a student loan with a cosigner?

 “Many college students do not have the credit history or income to borrow a private student loan on their own,” says Dan Kennedy, chief marketing officer at College Ave.